 Elmhurst

 Elmhurst (est. pop.
 47,000 — U.S. Census Bureau, 2023 ACS) sits on the DuPage-Cook county border.
-Elmhurst addresses are unambiguously in DuPage County, but residents frequently work in Cook County and may have employment-related records, court matters, or financial filings in either county depending on where the relevant event occurred.
+Elmhurst addresses are unambiguously in DuPage County, but residents frequently work in Cook County and may have employment-related records in Cook County civil courts.

 Bolingbrook

 Bolingbrook (est. pop.
-75,000 — U.S. Census Bureau, 2023 ACS) also straddles the DuPage-Will county line.
-The majority of Bolingbrook's population is in Will County — if a Bolingbrook address search in DuPage comes up empty, Will County circuit court records are the natural next step.
-Bolingbrook's large warehouse and distribution workforce creates a more diverse demographic profile than most DuPage cities.
+75,000 — U.S. Census Bureau, 2023 ACS) straddles the DuPage-Will county line.
+The majority of Bolingbrook's population is in Will County.
+A Bolingbrook search in DuPage that comes up empty should be followed immediately by Will County circuit court records.

 Common search scenarios